Perfect colourings of cyclotomic integers: The structure of

 The results in this section yield $H$ in general --- that is, whether a colouring of $\M_n$ is perfect or not --- depending on the factorisation of the generator of the underlying ideal.
 In the next section we obtain results yielding $K$, depending only on the number $\ell$ of colours.
 As a byproduct, we also obtain partial results on $H$, depending on $\ell$ only.

-\section{\bf\boldmath The structure of $K$}
+\section{The structure of $K$}

-It follows a series of lemmas which determine the structure of $K$ in all but finitely many cases.
+This section contains several lemmas which determine the structure of $K$ in all but finitely many cases.
 Recall that $\ell$ denotes the number of colours and $c(x)$ denotes the colour of $x$.
 We denote the group of translations by elements in $(q)$ by $T_{(q)}$.
 Note that $T_{(q)}$ is always contained in $K$.

 \begin{lemma} $\ell \ge 2$ if and only if $c(0) \ne c(\pm\xi^i)$ for all $i \le n$. \end{lemma} \begin{proof} $\ell = 1 \aeq (q)=(1) \aeq (q)=(\pm\xi^i)$ for some $i \aeq 0, \xi^i \in (q) \aeq c(0)=c(\xi^i)$. \end{proof}